 They’re small steps, but after so much regression, I tend to be happy with any movement in the right direction.
 Still, I wonder if I’ll ever find a balance that won’t leave me frantic, one that’s conducive to getting my introvert needs met while letting me feel secure in my relationships.

 There were years when I was fascinated with the faces of death.
 It started as live feedings and hunting videos, then soon turned to people.
-I couldn’t help but watch if a clip featured someone dying, more so if they were aware of it about to happen; chainsaw beheadings of rival cartel members, accidental shootings from celebratory gunfire at weddings, political prisoners pleading for mercy as flames creep towards their cages.
+I couldn’t help but watch if a clip featured someone dying, more so if they were aware of it about to happen; chainsaw beheadings of rival cartel members, accidental shootings from celebratory gunfire (usually at weddings), political prisoners pleading for mercy as flames creep towards their cages.
 I’d study each expression to see if I could catch a glimpse of what it might be like to face the inevitable when not given a choice.
 It was a way for me to feel something, after depression turned the dial down on all my other emotions.

 I’ve learned that numbness doesn’t serve me.
 When I’m in that headspace, the emptiness robs me of my voice.
 I can’t create.
 I can’t love.
 I can’t feel like myself.
 My emotions have always been a fundamental part of my identity, but at some point, they became severe enough to cause me damage, and I had to step back from them.
 Now I’m trying to find the balance between feeling too much and too little.
 Between being happy with the person I am, and growing in new directions.